vitessio/website/content/en/blog/2024-02-28-announcing-vitess-19.md

 * **Online DDL**: Support backoff for cut-over attempts in face of locking.
 Support forced cut-over.
 * **Incremental Backup**: Support backup names and empty backups.
 * **Table lifecycle**: Quicker cleanup flow.
+* **Performance improvements**: Including a new connection pool for the Tablets, faster hashing in sharded Vitess clusters and faster aggregations in the Gates.

 ## Dive Deeper